 Welcome to The Appledore Residents Association

 The Appledore Residents Association's aims are to enhance and optimise the quality of life for Appledore residents, local people working together for our local community.
-The Appledore Residents Association committee meet on a monthly basis, there are two Members' meetings in June and November and an AGM in March each year.
-Members of the committee attending the Northam Town Council's planning meetings twice a month and the full Council meetings every month, also other meetings, hearings relating to the local neighbourhood plan, local plan etc.
+The Appledore Residents Association committee meets on a monthly basis, there are two Members' meetings in June and November and an AGM in March each year.
+Members of the committee attend the Northam Town Council's planning meetings twice a month and the full Council meetings every month, also other meetings, hearings relating to the local neighbourhood plan, local plan etc.

 Please note that the ARA will not be holding any public meetings until Government guidelines allow us to do so; the committee meetings are held monthly virtually.
 The minutes of the AGM held on 2 March 2020 are now available on line.

 PROPOSED DEVELOPMENT OF THE LAND ADJOINING PITT HILL AND Wooda Road - One of ARA's many concerns is the amount of traffic that will be using Pitt Lane, especially with the additional planning application for an additional 27 dwellings 1/0769/2020/OUTM.
 We have had a Zoom meeting with a representative of Devon County Council Highways Department about the steps that can be taken to protect Pitt Lane becoming gridlocked with traffic from the developments driving to and from Appledore.
 In the meantime it has been proposed that traffic counters are installed to monitor the flow of vehicles on Pitt.